-The dividend payment policy of the Company is not certain and is contingent upon the level of performance of the Company and the recommendation of the Board and the approval of the shareholders.
+The dividend payment policy of the Company is not certain and is contingent upon the level of performance of the Company and the recommendation of the Board of Directors and the approval of the shareholders.
+Thus, there is no assurance that dividends will be paid.